Introduction

 The Federal and provincial government departments; autonomous bodies; and

-public sector organizations will withhold whole of the sales tax involved or as applicable to supplies on the basis of gross value of supplies receivedfrom a person other than an active taxpayer.
+public sector organizations will withhold whole of the sales tax involved or as applicable to supplies on the basis of gross value of supplies received from a person other than an active taxpayer.

 Example